EliorNuri/Proj-Weather-App-React/README.md

 ## Weather App created with React and Redux As state management
+## - Mobile First Design Approach -
-Using openweathermap API and Netlify as hosting service -##  Mobile First Design Approach
+Using openweathermap API and Netlify as hosting service

 ### https://mygeoweatherapp.netlify.app/#/